technicalanxiety/technicalanxiety.github.io/_posts/2024-2-16-thoughts-on-leadership.md

 ## ABOUT
 {: .text-center}
-I was recently at my dad's house cleaning out my old closet reliving past memories as I came across various trinkets and things until I stumbled upon my 3 pages of notes from Drum Major Camp.
-I thought to myself before I started reading, oh this will be good and chuckled at little.
-Then I began to read...
-I was absolutely blown away!
-I have thought most of my career that the perceptions and ideas around leadership have just developed out of nothing along my travels, however, I know now that I was wrong.
-Aside from the example of my father and mother, I now know where much of how I think about leadership has come about.
-I would like to share it with you here.
-It's pretty neat.
+Not long ago, I was at my dad's house cleaning out my old closet and reliving memories from the various childhood things my parents kept for me.
+That’s when I found the aged notes from when I’d attended Drum Major Camp.
+Before I started reading the handwritten pages, circa 1994, I chuckled thinking, *oh, this will be good*.
+Then I began to read... and I was absolutely blown away!

+Throughout my career, I’ve never stopped to consider where my perceptions and ideals around leadership came from, but they simply didn’t appear during my travels.
+Aside from the example set by my parents, I now know where much of how I think about leadership comes from, and I would like to share it with you here.
+I think it’s pretty neat.

 > As you read through this, think about how these thoughts and concepts might
 > apply to pretty much any organization or situation.